EconomicsObservatory/courses/README.md

 | [**Data**](https://github.com/EconomicsObservatory/ECOdataHUB)
 | [**Attendance sheet**](https://docs.google.com/spreadsheets/d/14F9BDCAYbULdZr5ecsEf7mygkuisYC-VW0nb87PS8ek/edit#gid=0)

 Welcome to our masterclass.
-At the **Economics Observatory (ECO)** we believe that effective communication blends data and text.
-In our day-to-day work we use data to amplify and distil the messages of our articles.
-Making charts clear and eye-catching, while also ensuring that the underlying data are transparent and replicable, is critical.
+At the **Economics Observatory (ECO)** we use data to amplify and distil the messages of our articles.
+Making charts clear and eye-catching, but also transparent and replicable, is critical.
 This masterclass is designed to share that workflow.
-We hope to give you a taste of the huge improvements on offer in the modern world of data.
+We hope to give you a taste of the huge improvements on offer as data usage in the social sciences modernises.

 <br>
 <br>